 Missing hiker's body found in LA park with dog by his side

-Authorities say a hiker who went missing more than two weeks ago was found dead in Griffith Park with his dog by his side, authorities said
+Authorities say a hiker who went missing more than two weeks ago was found dead in Griffith Park with his dog by his side

 LOS ANGELES -- A hiker who went missing two weeks ago was found dead in Griffith Park with his dog by his side, authorities said.